Education in Central African Republic

 - improve the quality of teaching and the learning outcomes of children

-- reestablish the effective operation of the Ministry of Education’s most essential services and sector governance capacities through the following main activities:
+- reinstate the effective operation of the Ministry of Education’s most essential services and sector governance capacities through the following main activities:

-- experimenting subsidies to communities for the payment of community teachers’ salaries, and providing training
+- experiment subsidies to communities for the payment of community teachers’ salaries, and providing training

-- providing textbooks to reduce the student/textbook ratios
+- provide textbooks to reduce the student/textbook ratios

-- reestablishing basic governance through supporting the operating costs of priority services
+- reestablish basic governance by supporting the operating costs of priority services

-- refurbishing and building classrooms and separate latrines for boys and girls, and providing equipment
+- refurbish and build classrooms and separate latrines for boys and girls, and providing equipment

 The ministry of education leads the program in partnership with UNICEF as the grant agent and coordinating agency.